harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 Even if a person is banned from /r/steroids, they can still PM whomever they like.
 Block users who you do not want to PM you.
 If you are feeling harassed, report the user (and alts) to Reddit admins.

 **Q:** When do I PM the mods of /r/steroids?
-** A:** If you are receiving unsolicited offers to purchase gear, please report the user to the mods with a screen shot.
+**A:** If you are receiving unsolicited offers to purchase gear, please report the user to the mods with a screen shot.

 Reddit does not take lightly to users soliciting in this way and the user will be removed and possibly IP banned.
 If you feel harassed or need help / advice about how to proceed.

-**A:** If you are private messaged by another user asking for sources or claiming to be a source, please take a screenshot of the PM and use https://imgur.com/ (or any other anonymous photo sharing website of your preference) to send the mods the screenshot.
+If you are private messaged by another user asking for sources or claiming to be a source, please take a screenshot of the PM and use https://imgur.com/ (or any other anonymous photo sharing website of your preference) to send the mods the screenshot.

 [**PLEASE CLICK HERE TO MESSAGE THE MODERATORS**](http://www.reddit.com/message/compose?to=%2Fr%2Fsteroids&amp;utm_source=reddit&amp;utm_medium=usertext&amp;utm_name=steroids&amp;utm_content=t5_2rifm)